yizhanyun/ckeditor5/docs/features/image-upload.md

 # Image upload overview

-Inserting images into content created with CKEditor 5 is a very common task.
+Inserting {@link features/image images} into content created with CKEditor 5 is a very common task.
 In a properly configured rich-text editor, there are several ways for the end user to insert images:

 * **Pasting** an image from the clipboard.
 * **Dragging** a file from the file system.